-- Skills Assessment Scores/Competency Requirements - a. completion of ENG 020 and ENG 060, if applicable - b. completion of MAT 136 or MAT 102C (Math 800 series) or MAT 102, if applicable - completion of college chemistry (CHM 150) or one year of college preparatory chemistry with a grade of C (73) or better within five years. - completion of college preparatory or college-level biology or anatomy and physiology with a grade of C (73) or better within five years. - graduation from high school with an average of B (80%) or ranked in the upper third of the graduating class;
+- Skills Assessment Scores/Competency Requirements - a. completion of ENG 020 and ENG 060, if applicable; - b. completion of MAT 136 or MAT 102C (Math 800 series) or MAT 102, if applicable; - completion of college chemistry (CHM 150) or one year of college preparatory chemistry with a grade of C (73) or better within five years; - · completion of college preparatory or college-level biology or completion of a minimum of 10 credits of college level respiratory care support courses (C or better);

+- anatomy and physiology with a grade of C (73) or better within five years; - graduation from high school with an average of B (80%) or ranked in the upper third of the graduating class;